Shortlist Announced For The Stage Debut Awards 2020

 - Shan Ako for Les Misérables at the Sondheim Theatre, London

-- Lucy Anderson for Dear Evan Hansen at the Noël Coward Theatre, Londona??
+- Lucy Anderson for Dear Evan Hansen at the Noël Coward Theatre, London

 - Chase Brown for Mame at the Hope Mill Theatre, Manchester

-- Oli Higginson for The Last Five Years at the Southwark Playhouse, Londona??
+- Oli Higginson for The Last Five Years at the Southwark Playhouse, London

 - Sam Tutty for Dear Evan Hansen at the Noël Coward Theatre, London